Europe's oil majors leave pandemic blues behind

-Last year's demand collapse forced BP (BP.L), Royal Dutch Shell (RDSa.L) and Equinor (EQNR.OL) to slash their dividends and preserve cash as they to try to transform themselves into companies that can thrive in a low-carbon world.
+Last year’s demand collapse forced BP, Royal Dutch Shell and Equinor to slash their dividends and preserve cash as they to try to transform themselves into companies that can thrive in a low-carbon world.

 With benchmark oil prices recovering from an April 2020 low of $16 a barrel to about $67 a barrel this month, most of the companies managed to drive profits back above levels seen before the coronavirus pandemic first struck.

-France's Total (TOTF.PA) reported headline profits of $3 billion in the first three months of 2021, up 69% from last year and 9% above the first quarter of 2019. read more
+France’s Total reported headline profits of $3 billion in the first three months of 2021, up 69% from last year and 9% above the first quarter of 2019.

 Norway’s Equinor, meanwhile, came in with a first-quarter profit of $5.5 billion on Thursday, also exceeding its pre-pandemic profit of $4.2 billion.